The Coronavirus Job Retention Scheme came to an end on 30 September 2021 but HMRC's compliance activity is continuing.

 Why might an over-claim arise?

-There are a number of reasons why mistakes might arise, particularly in claims in the early months of the scheme, where employers were working under significant pressure and guidance was being updated very rapidly.
+There are a number of reasons why mistakes might arise, particularly in claims in the early months of the scheme in 2020, where employers were working under significant pressure and guidance was being updated very rapidly.

 Examples might include: